Quito in 5 Days

 Flight to Quito

-We start our Ecuadorian adventure with a flight into Quito; the world’s second highest capital, which concludes with a spectacular descent over Cotopaxi Volcano.
+We start our Ecuadorian adventure with a flight to Quito; the world’s second highest capital, which concludes with a spectacular descent over Cotopaxi Volcano.
 It’s our 9th LATAM flight and for the 9th time, it lands bang on time.
-Someone from LATAM needs to come to the UK and give the likes of British Airways and EasyJet a few lessons.
 Once through the airport, we are picked up by a taxi organised by our hotel for the drive into central Quito.

 Flight to Quito